-If the above method doesn't help, you can also adjust your graphics settings so that your avatar is easier for your viewer to display correctly.
+If the above method doesn't help, you can try adjusting your graphics settings so that your avatar is easier for your viewer to display correctly.
 To update your preferences:

 - Choose Me > Preferences > Graphics.

-- Move the Quality and speed slider to the left (a lower setting).
+- Move the Quality & Speed slider to the left (a lower/Faster setting).

 - Move the Draw distance slider to the left.

-- Move the Mesh detail slider for Avatars to Low.
+- Move the Detail slider under the Avatars section to Low.

 If your avatar appears in strange, unintended colors or shows spikes, bumps, or other unsightly protrusions coming out of its body, check your graphics card to make sure it is supported and that the drivers are up to date.
-Learn more about graphics cards.
+Learn more about graphics cards on our Knowledge Base.